polyaxon/polyaxon/site/docs/management/runs-dashboard/comparison.md

 ## Overview

-Polyaxon comparison view is a powerful tool for listing, filtering, sorting, rearranging, and comparing runs.
+The comparison view is a powerful tool for listing, filtering, sorting, rearranging, and comparing runs.

 ## Features